htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 Each procedure has to run pretty fast in the loop.
 How fast?
 For the screen to not flicker, I need it to refresh at 30Hz minimum.
 That means each “scanline” needs to take less than 4ms, as 1000(ms) / 30 (refreshes) / 7 (scanlines/refresh) = 4 ms/scanline.

-But life ain’t that easy!
+But life ain't that easy!
 I could clearly see the flickerings in my LCD when I added `kbd_read` to the loop.

 ### Optimizing the button handling procedure